 GLADWELL: This is a, gun control can solve the much bigger problem of the kind of unpremeditated shootings done in the heat of passion or drunkenness or drug use that claim the lives of tens of thousands of Americans every year.
 That’s the reason to ban guns.
 School shootings are a wholly separate and more complex phenomenon.
 Let’s not muddy the waters by trying to extend an incredibly powerful and important social initiative to this specific, difficult issue.

-Even a simple Google search reveals that more than half of all firearms-related fatalities are suicides — which would occur at their current rate even if guns disappeared.
-The majority of the rest are gang-related homicides — which are also impervious to gun control initiatives.
+Even a simple Google search reveals that about two-thirds of all firearms-related fatalities are suicides — which would occur at their current rate even if guns disappeared.
+The majority of the rest are gang-related homicides which are also impervious to gun control initiatives.

-It’s hard to believe that a man famous for using statistical data to reach insightful conclusions would throw firearms factuality under the bus for political correctness or, indeed, job security.
+It’s hard to believe that a man famous for using statistical data and reason to reach insightful conclusions would throw firearms factuality under the bus for political correctness.
+Or, indeed, job security.
 But there it is.